 Before getting on the plane, make sure that you have all of the necessary documents, like health records and vaccination certificates readily available in case of an emergency.

 Ask the airline staff if there are any special instructions or protocols they want passengers to follow when flying with dogs.
-This will help ensure that everyone involved knows exactly what needs to be done if something goes wrong mid-flight.
+This helps to ensure that everyone knows exactly what has to be done if something goes wrong mid-flight.

 Handling Layovers and Connecting Flights With an Anxious Dog